BookStackApp/website/content/docs/admin/multi-instance.md

 Change the `/var/www/user-docs` locations in the configuration above to the location you have installed BookStack at.
 Also change the `user-docs.example.com` domain to the domain you want this instance to be available at.
 It should be noted that the above configuration enabled `.htaccess` files so be careful on what you add to the `public/.htaccess` file within you BookStack install.

-Once created, You will need to enable each site with the command `sudo a2ensite <config-file-name>`.
+Once created, you will need to enable each site with the command `sudo a2ensite <config-file-name>`.
 For example: `sudo a2ensite user-docs.conf`.
 This simply creates a symbolic link to the configuration file in the `/etc/apache/sites-enabled/` folder which is where apache actually reads from.

 Once this is done restart apache to reload the configuration. `sudo service apache2 restart`.
 Both instances should now be accessible at the domains you set up.